StarStrider23/Exploratory_Data_Analysis_in_Python/README.md

 The goal of the project is to analyse Systembolagets sales by studying and answering the following questions:

 1. What was the revenue of Systembolaget during the years 2009-2024?
-How did it change procentually?
+How did it change perceptually?

 2. What will be the company's revenue in the next 5 years?